valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-4_September-4-2025/Readme.md

 Once the calculation has finished, verify that it was completed correctly.

-You can look at the geometries obtained during the optimzation using `molden`
+You can look at the geometries obtained during the optimization using `molden`
 ```
 molden <FILENAME>.log
 ```